Medical Schools in Alabama: How to Get In (2025)

 University of Alabama at Birmingham School of Medicine

-The Heersink School of Medicine at the University of Alabama (UAB) is the preeminent MD program in Alabama.
-Composed of the main campus in Birmingham and its sister campuses in Huntsville, Montgomery, and Tuscaloosa students have opportunities to engage in learning at facilities across the state.
+The Heersink School of Medicine at the University of Alabama at Birmingham (UAB) stands as the premier MD program in Alabama, offering top-tier medical education, groundbreaking research opportunities, and diverse clinical experiences.
+With its main campus in Birmingham and three regional campuses in Huntsville, Montgomery, and Tuscaloosa, students gain exposure to a variety of healthcare settings across the state.

 University of South Alabama College of Medicine